tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 Cognito Forms
 """""""""""""""""""""""""""""""""""""

 Now let's say you have a form that needs to be filled out upon new employees being hired.
-This example uses :ref:`Tier2AI <content/automations/tier2ai:*BETA* tier2ai>`
+This example uses :ref:`Tier2AI <content/automations/tier2ai:tier2ai>`

 .. code-block:: python

 	categories = [{'new hire'}]
 	result = ai_categorize(msg, categories)
 	if result['best_match'] == 'new hire':
-		tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': (('https://www.cognitoforms.com/Tier2Technologies1/SimpleForm' + '?entry={"TicketID":"') + ticketID) + '"}'})
+		tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': (('https://www.cognitoforms.com/Tier2Technologies1/SimpleForm' + '?entry={"TicketID":') + ticketID) + '"}'})

 Additionally we have some special integrations with Cognito forms :ref:`Tier2Forms <content/automations/tier2forms:Link Cognito Forms with Helpdesk Buttons>` to allow the information from a submission of such a form to the ticket that was just created.